 Gianna Camilotti’s living space

 It’s hard to believe that this spacious church conversion sits in a busy East London borough.
-Now the home and office of interior designer Gianna Camilotti, great care has been taken to modernise the property while retaining the incredible architectural features.
-Black and white make for a contemporary colour palette that is mirrored throughout the open-planned property.
-The modern colours and furnishings contrast beautifully with the original church windows and exposed beams.
+Now the home and office of interior designer Gianna Camilotti, great care has been taken to modernize the property while retaining the incredible architectural features.
+Black and white make for a contemporary color palette that is mirrored throughout the open-planned property.
+The modern colors and furnishings contrast beautifully with the original church windows and exposed beams.
 Unsurprisingly, the stunning property has won several highly acclaimed international design awards.

 Anna-Carin McNamara’s living room